VishnuRachagani/vishnurachagani.github.io/README.txt

 ## Original Template

-The original template was designed by HTML5 UP and is available at [HTML5 UP](https://html5up.net).
+The original template was designed by HTML5 UP and is available at [HTML5 UP] (https://html5up.net).
 The template is licensed under the Creative Commons Attribution 3.0 Unported license.

 ## Modifications